10 International Foods That Spoiled My Taste Buds

 It was the greatest thing I’ve ever eaten in my life.

 So there you have it, 10 of this Dallas Magicians favorite foods, experienced while traveling abroad.
 It was hard to narrow it down to ten meals, but we can always break things down to different categories for future writings.
+Writing this post is seriously giving me the itch to travel again!

 Do you have any suggestions of foods I should try?
 Let me know, I would love to hear all about them!
 I would also love to hear if anyone has tried any of the items I listed!